mdrakibulislam-zero/WebNotesApp/README.md

 ## What Have I Done:
 I've made this notes app using HTML, CSS and JavaScript.
 I've used marked-1.2.2.js for made this project.
+I've also used the CDN of font-awesome 5.15.4 from CDNJS for use the icons.

 Marked js is a low-level markdown compiler for parsing markdown without caching or blocking for long periods of time.
 It is available as a command line interface and running in client-side or server-side JavaScript projects.

+A content delivery network (CDN) refers to a geographically distributed group of servers which work together to provide fast delivery of Internet content.

+Font Awesome is a font and icon toolkit based on CSS and Less.
+As of 2020, Font Awesome was used by 38% of sites that use third-party font scripts, placing Font Awesome in second place after Google Fonts.

 ## Required Skills: